 SRTS highlighted at US DOT listening session

 The US DOT sponsored a listening session for the reauthorization of the federal transportation bill in Los Angeles, California.
 During the plenary session, many questions were raised about the role of Safe Routes to School, bicycle and pedestrian infrastructure, and health in US DOT and Congressional priorities.
 Secretary Ray LaHood emphasized the DOT’s focus on livability and told the crowd, “we get it!”
 In response to these questions Senator Boxer stated, “this is real, we’re working to create healthy sustainable communities.”
 Later in the day, Safe Routes Partnership Director Deb Hubsmith spoke on a panel focused on transportation safety.

 First Lady Michelle Obama focuses on childhood obesity

 February 3, 2010

 First Lady Michelle Obama has selected her signature policy focus, and it will be childhood obesity.
 In a January 20, 2010 speech to the U.S. Conference of Mayors, Mrs. Obama promised to unveil a “major initiative” in February to combat childhood obesity.
 While details have not yet been released, her speech at the event indicated it would include healthier school lunches, increasing physical activity, and greater access to healthy foods and nutrition education.
 The First Lady cited a number of examples from mayors around the country, including Mayor Dr. Robert Cluck of Arlington, TX who issued pedometers to children to encourage them to walk more, and Mayor Darwin Hindman of Columbia, MO for his community’s efforts to build more paths and bike trails connecting homes to schools and businesses.
-The Safe Routes to School National Partnership applauds the First Lady’s attention to childhood obesity and the need to get more children physically active.
+The Safe Routes Partnership applauds the First Lady’s attention to childhood obesity and the need to get more children physically active.

 Join Advocates from Across the Country at the National Bike Summit